chandran-jr/chandran-jr/README.md

 - 👯 I’m looking to collaborate on Web, app and ML projects.
 - 🤔 I’m looking for help with Deep Learning.
 - 💬 Ask me about Web dev, AI stuff, tech in general.
-- 💙 I love cricket, memes, sarcasm, dark humour and food.
+- 💙 I love cricket, memes, sarcasm, dark humour, food, gaming and other stuff too.
 Just mail me <a background-color= "green" href="mailto:govindchandran150@gmail.com"> here <a>

 Here's my <a href= "https://chandran-jr.github.io/resume/"> resume <a>